 By following the NTC, you will be able to:

-- identify and analyse interrelated determinants of health and major health problems of populations in low and middle income societies.
+- Identify and analyse interrelated determinants of health and major health problems of populations in a trans-disciplinary prespective in low and middle income settings and on global level.

-- clearly communicate and work professionally in a multidisciplinary team
+- Collaborate and clearly communicate in a multidisciplinary and multi cultural setting.

 The NTC is divided into 5 modules:

 The course starts with the introductory module.
 The four other modules run simultaneously and are problem based.
-We have over 60 facilitators with a vast experience who work both within and outside of KIT, often still working in projects in LMIC.
+We have over 60 facilitators with a vast experience who work both within and outside of KIT, often still working in projects in low and middle income settings.
 The course is problem-based, so we try to connect classes from the different modules that build on each other to fit together in the schedule.

 - Introduction Module